benjamincrozat/content/posts/laravel-fake-helper.md

 ## Using Laravel's fake() helper for prototyping interfaces

-When it comes to prototyping interfaces in Laravel, the `fake()` helper is incredibly useful.
+When it comes to prototyping interfaces in Laravel, the `fake()` helper is incredibly useful and I always use it in that case.

 It allows you to quickly generate placeholder data that makes your prototypes look and feel more realistic.